RaspberryPiFoundation/scratch-curriculum/en-GB/rock-band/index.md

 # Step 1: Sprites { .activity }

-Before you can start animating, you'll need to add in a 'thing' to animate.
+Before you can start coding, you'll need to add in a 'thing' to code.
 In Scratch, these 'things' are called __sprites__.

 ## Activity Checklist { .check }